mstefferson/ML_notes/ml_getting_started.md

 ## Tools to know

 * git: this is mandatory.
 Start putting all your projects on GitHub and use it for everything
+* Docker: At the very least, be familiar with this.
+It's not hard to learn and is a great tool
 * pandas: data frame tool.
 I don't love it, but you should know it.
 * sklearn: go to for standard (not deep) machine learning
 * Tensorflow (and Keras)*: ML library.
 Developed by Google.
 Keras is an API that sits on top of Tensorflow.
 Use Keras if you can.